dsaakash/dsaakash/README.md

 - 👨‍💻 All of my projects are available at [https://aakashappsolutions.com/](https://aakashappsolutions.com/)

-- 💬 Ask me about **Android,DataScience,React,Django,Machine-Learning,Data-Analysis,Data-Scientist**
+- 💬 Ask me about **DataScience,Django,Flutter,Machine-Learning,Data-Analysis,Deep-Learning,NLPData-Scientist**

 - 📫 How to reach me **savantaakash322@gmail.com**